yitro

 You shall not have the gods of others in My presence.”

-And then…from the extraordinary we return to the mundane, as we’re told how and where to construct an altar.
+And then…from the extraordinary we return to the mundane.
+The parasha lays out the details of how and where to construct an altar.

-And then…we’re also reminded to wear undies when ascending the bima…
+And then…we’re reminded to wear undies when ascending the bima…

-Sounds kinda funny to the modern ear, but this concept of keeping your privates private, of rising above our animal souls and engaging with our higher, human souls, was in stark contrast to the morals of the time.
-And it lets us in on a secret: even stones have consciousness.
+Sounds kinda funny to the modern ear, it might even elicit a few giggles, but this concept of keeping your privates private, of rising above our animal souls and engaging with our higher, human souls, was in stark contrast to the morals of the time.
+And it lets us in on a secret: everything in creation, by its very existence, praises God in every moment.
+Kol ha nashamah t’hallel ya!

 So what shall we eat?

-If you tell me that we’re going to have a traditional Shabbat dinner, I’m expecting challah, gefilte fish, chicken soup, roasted chicken, potato kugel, and a vegetable or two.
+If you tell me that we’re going to have a traditional Shabbat dinner, I’m expecting challah, gefilte fish, chicken soup, maybe a roasted chicken, a potato kugel, and a vegetable or two.

 But, you may be anticipating something entirely different.